Peripli/specification/api.md

 Additionally, the follow terms and concepts are use:

 * *ID*: An ID is globally unique identifier.
-An ID MUST NOT be longer than 50 characters and SHOULD only consist of alphanumeric characters, periods, and hyphens.
+An ID MUST NOT be longer than 50 characters and SHOULD only contain characters from the "Unreserved Characters" as defined by [RFC3986](https://tools.ietf.org/html/rfc3986#section-2.3).
+In other words: uppercase and lowercase letters, decimal digits, hyphen, period, underscore and tilde.
 Using a GUID is RECOMMENDED.
 * *CLI-friendly name*: A CLI-friendly name is a short string that SHOULD only use lowercase alphanumeric characters, periods, hyphens, and no white spaces.
 A name MUST NOT exceed 255 character, but it is RECOMMENDED to keep it much shorter -- imagine a user having to type it as an argument for a longer command.
 * *Description*: A description is a human readable string, which SHOULD NOT exceed 255 characters.
 If a description is longer than 255 characters, the Service Manager MAY silently truncate it.